jurisv/WebRTC/readme.md

 All that complexity of the behind the scenes optimizations for multi-node video streams are taken care of by using the <a href="http://tokbox.com/" target="_new">TokBox</a> services.

 You'll also want an extensible web framework that ties into your enterprise strategy.
-This is where <a href="http://www.sencha.com/" target="_new">Sencha ExtJs</a> excels.
+This is where <a href="http://www.sencha.com/" target="_new">Sencha Ext JS</a> excels.

 Finally you would like something that can handle data in real-time in both directions.
 You want to make a change locally and have your change is replicated to all connected clients.

 In addition you want changes that other participants are making to show up on your client.

-By using websockets and <a href="http://www.sencha.com/" target="_new">ExtJs 6</a> 'Data Binding' changes are pushed directly into your client without reloading the page or even performing AJAX polling.
+By using websockets and <a href="http://www.sencha.com/" target="_new">Ext JS 6</a> 'Data Binding' changes are pushed directly into your client without reloading the page or even performing AJAX polling.

-ExtJs is providing not only 'responsive' but many components of <a href="http://www.reactivemanifesto.org/" target="_new">'reactive design'</a> architecture as well.
+Ext JS is providing not only 'responsive' but many components of <a href="http://www.reactivemanifesto.org/" target="_new">'reactive design'</a> architecture as well.
 Note: Not all the components of reactive systems are present in this demo.

 This demonstration example requires <a href="http://nodejs.org/" target="_new">node.js</a> some API keys from the providers and a WebRTC compatible browser (Chrome or Firefox on the desktop).

-Currently IOS and Android mobile browsers are not supported.
+Currently iOS and Android mobile browsers are not supported.
 Neither are many older browsers, Safari or Internet Explorer.

 ## Screenshots